jakubsob/jakubsob.github.io/src/content/blog/how-tdd-helps-you-build-the-right-thing/index.md

 ---
 title: How Test Driven Development Helps You Get Things Right
-description: ''
+description: 'On the first try.
+No rewrites.'
 pubDate: 'Oct 12 2023'
 tags: ["tests"]
 ---

-On the first try.
-No rewrites.

-## Writing test cases first helps us understand better what we need to build.
+Writing test cases first helps us understand better what we need to build.

-### Tests allow us to express how the code should behave.
+Tests allow us to express how the code should behave.

 If we focus on asserting the behavior of code, we end up with tests that are also a functional documentation.

 A business expert or other developer can read the tests and quickly understand what the code does, making it easier to correct any misunderstandings.

-## {background-color="#EBCA47"}

-❌ Change your tests like these:
+## ❌ Change your tests like these:

 ```r
 describe("validate", {